AbdulrazzakSwai/legacy-website/README.md

 ## 🚫 Site License

 The content, layout, and design of this website are **© 2025 Abdulrazzak Swai.
 All rights reserved.**
-You may not copy, reuse, or redistribute the site’s HTML, CSS, or visual elements without written permission.
+You may not copy, reuse, or redistribute the site’s HTML, CSS, JS, or visual elements without written permission.